-- Use a suitable inlet-valve to isolate the pump from the vacuum system to allow the pump to warm up before pumping condensable vapours, or to maintain vacuum when the pump is switched off. - Avoid high levels of heat input to the pump from the process gases, otherwise the pump may overheat and seize, and cause the motor thermal overload device to open. - If the pump is used in a high ambient temperature and has a high gas throughput, the temperature of the pump-body may exceed 70°C. Fit suitable guards to prevent contact with hot surfaces. - Make sure that the exhaust pipeline cannot become blocked.
-If an outlet-isolation valve is fitted, make sure the pump cannot be operated with the valve closed.

-• Provide for a purge of inert gas when shutting down the pumping system, to dilute dangerous gases to safe concentrations.
-A suitable gas-ballast control valve for introduction of purge gas into the pump is available as an accessory (refer to Section 7.5.15).
+- Use a suitable inlet-valve to isolate the pump from the vacuum system if the pump needs to warm up before condensable vapours are pumped, or if the vacuum needs to be maintained when the pump is switched off. - Avoid high levels of heat input to the pump from the process gases, otherwise the pump may overheat and seize, and cause the motor thermal overload device to open. - If the pump is used in a high ambient temperature and has a high gas throughput, the temperature of the pump-body may exceed 70°C. Suitable guards must be fitted to prevent contact with hot surfaces. - Make sure that the exhaust pipeline cannot become blocked.
+If an outlet-isolation valve is fitted, make sure the pump cannot be operated with the valve closed. - Provide for a purge of inert gas when the pumping system is shut down, to dilute dangerous gases to safe concentrations.
+A suitable gas-ballast control valve for introduction of purge gas into the pump is available as an accessory (refer to Section 7.4.15).